Genesis Chapter 48

 39. nor height, nor depth, nor any other creature, shall be able to separate us from the love of God which is in Christ Jesus our Lord.

 In addition to overcoming all things of the flesh and of the world, through His spirit, there is nothing that has ever been created, or will be created that can keep us from the love that God has for us.
 God revealed His love for us by sacrificing His only son on the cross for our sins (John 3:16-18).
+He has started a great work in you, and He will complete it. ( Phil 1:6 ).

 Romans Chapter 7